Slovak Volunteer Campaigns: Background

 The year 1848 is well-noted in history as a peaking moment in nationalist sentiment among European nationalities.
-The Slovaks were certainly an important part of the general revolts occurring in the lands of the Habsburg Monarchy.
-After the revolutionary fervor left Paris in 1848 it traveled to Vienna, where a popular uprising ousted the reactionary government of Prince Klemens von Metternich on 13 March 1848.
-This revolutionary fervor soon spread to the Hungarian lands of the Empire.
-On 15 March, mass protests in Buda and Pest along with a proclamation of the Hungarian Diet, under direction of Lajos Kossuth, saw the Hungarian Kingdom declare itself independent of Habsburg domination.
+The Slovaks were an important part of the general revolts occurring in the Austrian Empire.
+Inspired by the French Revolution of 1848, a popular uprising in Vienna ousted the reactionary government of Prince Klemens von Metternich on 13 March, 1848.
+This revolutionary fervor soon spread to the Hungarian lands of the Empire (also known as Transleithania).
+On 15 March, mass protests in Buda and Pest along with a proclamation of the Hungarian Diet under direction of Lajos Kossuth saw the Hungarian Kingdom declare itself independent of Habsburg domination.